 Easy slow cooker beef stew contains hardy root vegetables, celery, and peas and served on brown rice.

-Best of all this tender beef dish is gluten free without sacrificing taste.
+This delicious crock-pot beef stew is gluten free without sacrificing taste.

 Why a slow cooker beef stew recipe?

 The Hunger Games Trilogy books and movies inspired this easy crock-pot beef stew recipe.

 I was tasked to create a recipe as part of this online blogger event.
 Called Cook the Books and Food 'n Flix, Heather from All Roads Lead to the Kitchen hosted it.